-Download AnyTrans now on your Windows PC or Mac and follow the below steps to know how to transfer iTunes library to new Mac.
+Download AnyTrans now on your Windows PC or Mac and follow the below steps to know how to transfer the iTunes library to a new Mac.

 Step 1.
-Launch AnyTrans > Connect your iDevice to the computer as an external drive > Click the button in the middle of the top bar > Choose iTunes Library in the drop-down menu.
+Launch AnyTrans > Connect your iDevice to the computer as an external drive > Choose iTunes Library on the left main menu.

 Step 2.
 Select all the items at once or some of them > Click on the To Device button to transfer the item to your iDevice.

 Step 3.
-On your new Mac, connect your iDevice to the new Mac > Under Device Manager, go to Category Management > Choose Content to iTunes.
+On your new Mac, connect your iDevice to the new Mac > Under Device Manager, target at Quick Start > Choose Content to iTunes.

 Step 4.
 Check the box of the data types you want to transfer > You can transfer all the data by clicking Select All > Click the Next arrow icon to initiate the process.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >